Piano nobile

+The German term is Beletage (from the French).
+Both date to the 17th century.

 Characteristics

 The piano nobile is usually the first floor (in European terminology; second floor in American terms) or sometimes the second storey and contains major rooms, located above the rusticated ground floor containing the minor rooms and service rooms.
 The reasons were so that the rooms above the ground floor would have finer views and to avoid the dampness and odours of the street level.
 That is especially true in Venice, where the piano nobile of the many palazzi is especially obvious from the exterior by virtue of its larger windows and balconies and open loggias.
 Examples are Ca' Foscari, Ca' d'Oro, Ca' Vendramin Calergi and Palazzo Barbarigo.

 Larger windows than those on other floors are usually the most obvious feature of the piano nobile.
 In England and Italy, the piano nobile is often reached by an ornate outer staircase, which avoided for the floor's inhabitants of the need to enter the house by the servant's floor below.
 Kedleston Hall is an example of this in England, as is Villa Capra "La Rotonda" in Italy.

 Most houses contained a secondary floor above the piano nobile, which contained more intimate withdrawing and bedrooms for private use by the family of the house when no honoured guests were present.
 Above that floor would often be an attic floor containing staff bedrooms.